|

-At our country's founding, twelve amendments were sent to the states for ratification.
+Immediately after our country's founding, and during ratification of the constitution, citizens expressed their deep concerns over the balance of power between the federal government, the states and the people.
+Madison spearheaded the effort in congress to placate a restive public, and twelve amendments were quickly sent to the states for approval.
 The ten we know of as the Bill of Rights were approved in short order.
-But, the first proposed amendment was never ratified by the requisite 3/4s of the states.
+But the first proposed amendment was never ratified by the requisite 3/4s of the states.
 Nor was it voted down, so legally it remains "live" to this day.
-That "Article the First", often called the "Madison Apportionment Amendment", would have mandated that the number of representatives systematically increase along with population.
-Today, in the absence of a tight proscription, the number of congressional districts is fixed by statute at 435.
-Or about 750,000 people per Representative.
+That "Article the First"- often called the "Madison Apportionment Amendment"- would have systematically increased the number of representatives alongside population.

-Many observers read this somewhat convoluted amendment as capping congressional districts at 50,000 people.
-Which would lead to a modern Congress bursting at the seams.
-But this interpretation is in error.
+Many observers misread this somewhat convoluted amendment as capping congressional districts at 50,000 people.
+Which would lead to a modern Congress bursting at the seams- nearly 7000 in 2026.
+But this interpretation is in error given the MORE construction.
+Instead 7000 would the upper limit.
+The opposite would be true with the original LESS drafting.

 As the great historian David Kyvig noted: